Best Greek islands for sightseeing

 The goddess of fertility in Aegina

 Aegina is in the Saronic Gulf, close to Athens.
 The island has been inhabited since ancient times and it's a great destination for those of you looking for a quick getaway from the Greek capital.
-We recommend that you visit the impressive Temple of Aphaia (or Aphaea) thar dominates the eastern part of the island.
-The hill on which the temple remnants are located has been used for spiritual purposes since 1,300 BCE, when it was used to worship a female deity of fertility.
+We recommend that you visit the impressive Temple of Aphaia (or Aphaea) that dominates the eastern part of the island and that was used to worship a female deity of fertility.

 Apart from the ancient temple, you can also explore the medieval village of Paleochora.
-Walking around on the hillside where a lively village used to stand, you will encounter old chapels, fortification ruins, house remnants, and an amazing landscape with lush vegetation.
-The village of Paleochora was destroyed due to pirate attacks and a series of war battles, but it still holds its age-old beauty.
+Walking around on the hillside where a lively village used to stand, you will encounter old chapels, fortification ruins and house remnants.
+The village of Paleochora was destroyed due to pirate attacks and a series of war battles, but it still holds its beauty.

 View to the sea from the Temple of Aphaia in Aegina